marcusxia-creator/FTC_2024/README.md

 ## Team 24135 Notes
-This repository is modified with
+### This is the 24135 branch based on the FTC SDK for the INTO THE DEEP (2024-2025) competition season.
+### This branch is Team 24135 initial teleOps created by Coach Marcus as a demo.
+#### Created General Hardware Mapping Class.
-###	1. Hardware map setup class.
+1. Hardware mapping including:

+ FL_Motor port 0 -- BL_Motor Port 1 -- FR_Motor port 2 -- BR_Motor port 3

+ IMU is Rev control hub IMU

+ IMU initialization - is using IMU generic interface

-###	2. Created RobotDrive class for Mecanmum Wheel Drive, with the selection of FIELDCENTERIC or ROBOTCENTERIC by using "Start" button.
+2. Created RobotDrive class for Mecanmum Wheel Drive, with the selection of FIELDCENTERIC or ROBOTCENTERIC by using "Start" button.

-###	3. Created BasicTeleOps class to drive the 'testrobot'.
+3. Created BasicTeleOps class to drive the 'testrobot'.

 ## NOTICE